biscuit-auth/website/content/docs/guides/revocation.md

 be much smaller
 - the list of revoked tokens will naturally grow, but if tokens have an expiration date, they can be purged from the list after a while
-- it is read oriented and highly cacheable: once a token was added to the revocation list, we won't modify its entry (except when purging), so we don't need synchronization or consensus
+- it is read-oriented and highly cacheable: once a token was added to the revocation list, we won't modify its entry (except when purging), so we don't need synchronization or consensus
 - revocation lists do not hold any critical or private information, they can be shared with every service